Non-stop flights to Oslo (OSL)

 What are the most popular flights to Oslo?

-Trondheim, Bergen and Stavanger are the 3 most popular routes to Oslo.
+Trondheim, Bergen and Copenhagen are the 3 most popular routes to Oslo.
 For a complete overview of all flight routes to Oslo, please use our flight map.

 How long is the flight to Oslo?